cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **Score**: 5/10

-> *The rendering shows a plausible room layout but suffers from notable geometric distortions and texture artifacts that reduce realism.
-Structural cues (edges, depth) are inconsistently maintained, and surface textures lack sharpness, resulting in a scene that is recognizable but not convincingly photorealistic.*
+> *The rendering shows a recognizable interior layout but with notable geometric distortions and depth inconsistencies.
+There are strong texture artifacts including over-blur and patchy texture regions, along with misaligned edges and warped walls that reduce realism.
+Overall, it is a mid-grade reconstruction with several structural and texture issues that prevent it from being a reliable real-world depiction.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large wall panel and ceiling surfaces appear unnaturally warped and stretched, suggesting distorted geometry.
+- ⚠️ **Curved Or Warped Walls**: Wall surfaces appear bent and irregular, particularly along the back wall where the red panel is; overall geometry looks distorted.
-- ⚠️ **Misaligned Edges**: Edges around furniture and cabinetry do not align cleanly with adjacent surfaces; noticeable edge mismatches.
+- ⚠️ **Misaligned Edges**: Edges of furniture and cabinet alignments do not meet cleanly; some chair legs and countertop edges appear offset or slanted.
-- ⚠️ **Depth Or Perspective Errors**: Perspective cues and depth relations appear inconsistent (objects overlap oddly, depth cues flattened in places).
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent, with foreground curved table dominating perception and background elements mis-scaled, indicating perspective errors.
-- 🎨 **Ghosting**: Faint ghost-like duplicates on some surfaces, especially near high-contrast areas.
+- 🎨 **Floating Artifacts**: Patchy texture areas and smeared regions near the wall and on the tabletop suggest floating texture fragments.
-- 🎨 **Floating Artifacts**: Small detached texture patches appear to float above surfaces in certain regions.
+- 🎨 **Over Blur**: Widespread motion-like blur reduces surface detail and sharpness, especially on chairs and table edges.
-- 🎨 **Over Blur**: Regions lack sharp detail due to excessive blur, reducing perceived texture fidelity.
+- 🎨 **Texture Inconsistency**: Inconsistent texture fidelity across surfaces (fabric chairs vs. wood cabinet) with abrupt transitions.

 ### View 5 (120°)